 This is a second year course in chemistry and is far more lab oriented.
 The course content is essentially that which is found in a first year college chemistry course.
 Emphasis in the lectures is on problem solving, so a good background in math is required.
 Topics include acids and bases, equilibrium, thermochemistry, and electrochemistry.
 This course will require students to do a great deal of work outside of class.
-This course prepares students to take the highly recommended Advanced Placement (AP) exam (cost is approximately \$94).
+This course prepares students to take the highly recommended Advanced Placement (AP) exam (cost is approximately \$99.
+Students facing financial hardship should contact their counselor for assistance options.).